cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters: None

-Return: *list[ActiveActor]* - List of active actors and classes involved in this trial, elements in the list are instances of `ActiveActor`, they define the following attributes:
+Return: *list[ActiveActor]* - List of active actors and classes involved in this trial.
+Elements in the list are instances of `ActiveActor`, which define the following attributes:

 - `actor_name`: *str* - Name of the actor.
-- `actor_class`: *str* - Name of the actor's class.
+- `actor_class_name`: *str* - Name of the actor's class.

 ### ```add_feedback(self, value, confidence, to, tick_id=-1, user_data=None)```